Natural fiber: Nanocomposites

 Nanocomposites are desirable for their mechanical properties.
 When fillers in a composite are at the nanometer length scale, the surface to volume ratio of the filler material is high, which influences the bulk properties of the composite more compared to traditional composites.
-The properties of these nanosized elements is markedly different than that of its bulk constituent.
+The properties of these nanosized elements is markedly different from that of its bulk constituent.

 In regards to natural fibers, some of the best example of nanocomposites appear in biology.
 Bone, abalone shell, nacre, and tooth enamel are all nanocomposites.
 As of 2010, most synthetic polymer nanocomposites exhibit inferior toughness and mechanical properties compared to biological nanocomposites.
 Completely synthetic nanocomposites do exist, however nanosized biopolymers are also being tested in synthetic matrices.
 Several types of protein based, nanosized fibers are being used in nanocomposites.
 These include collagen, cellulose, chitin and tunican.
 These structural proteins must be processed before use in composites.

 To use cellulose as an example, semicrystalline microfibrils are sheared in the amorphous region, resulting in microcrystalline cellulose (MCC).
 These small, crystalline cellulose fibrils are at this points reclassified as a whisker and can be 2 to 20 nm in diameter with shapes ranging from spherical to cylindrical.
-Whiskers of collagen, chitin, and cellulose have all be used to make biological nanocomposites.
+Whiskers of collagen, chitin, and cellulose have all been used to make biological nanocomposites.
 The matrix of these composites are commonly hydrophobic synthetic polymers such as polyethylene, and polyvinyl chloride and copolymers of polystyrene and polyacrylate.

 Traditionally in composite science a strong interface between the matrix and filler is required to achieve favorable mechanical properties.
 If this is not the case, the phases tend to separate along the weak interface and makes for very poor mechanical properties.
 In a MCC composite however this is not the case, if the interaction between the filler and matrix is stronger than the filler-filler interaction the mechanical strength of the composite is noticeably decreased.

 Difficulties in natural fiber nanocomposites arise from dispersity and the tendency small fibers to aggregate in the matrix.
 Because of the high surface area to volume ratio the fibers have a tendency to aggregate, more so than in micro-scale composites.
 Additionally secondary processing of collagen sources to obtain sufficient purity collagen micro fibrils adds a degree of cost and challenge to creating a load bearing cellulose or other filler based nanocomposite.